valegagge/motorTestApp/motor-brake/README.md

 The main functionalities of the Motor Brake Manager are:
  - read the motor brake data, like torque and speed and dumps them on file and/or publishes them on a yarp port
- - send torue and speed setpoint to the motor brake device
+ - send torque and speed setpoint to the motor brake device
  - send a custom command to the motor brake device

 In the next sections you can find instruction on how to interact with the device using the command line and yarp ports.